 Bycatch mitigation is a central focus of the New England Aquarium’s sustainable fishing initiative.
 In 2005, the Aquarium helped found the Consortium to reduce bycatch in threatened non-target animals.
 The Consortium supports collaborative research between scientists and the fishing industry to develop practical techniques that reduce or eliminate bycatch of endangered or threatened species.

-New England AquariumBoston, Massachusetts
+Anderson Cabot Center for Ocean Life at the New England AquariumBoston, Massachusetts

 Center for Ocean Engineering, University of New HampshireDurham, New Hampshire

 Dr. Kenneth Baldwin directs the Center for Ocean Engineering at UNH, serves as a member of the University’s Marine Program Executive Committee, and is a Professor of Mechanical Engineering.
 Dr. Baldwin applies his expertise in engineering and marine environments towards the evaluation of bycatch reduction technologies, including acoustic deterrents and “whale-safe” ropes.

 Patrice McCarron has been MLA’s Executive Director since 2001 and is the former Executive Director of the Gulf of Maine Lobster Foundation.
 She has extensive experience in community outreach in the State of Maine and is an expert in fisheries and other ocean management issues through her current and former positions, including Conservation Associate at the New England Aquarium.

 Dr. Andrew Read, Associate Professor and Rachel Carson Chair of Marine Conservation Biology, has conducted field research on marine mammals, sea birds and sea turtles in Canada, Mexico, the United States, South America, and Europe.
 He holds a number of senior scientific appointments, including President of the Society for Marine Mammology and member of the Scientific Committee of the International Whaling Commission.